-1 See the Reference Document Standard Call for Papers.
+&lt;sup>1 See the Reference Document Standard Call for Papers.

-- The sub-committees shall report regularly to the LOC and the chairpersons of the sub-committees should be full or adjunct members of the LOC. - 5.4 Since organising an ICC or a GA is a national commitment, a patron or honorary committee should be considered in order to give the event high profile and sponsors.
-Patrons should be in a position to promote the ICC in the contact networks of the patron organisation and in its means of public outreach (web sites, internal newslettters), allow personnel of the patron organisation to dedicate time (in working hours) to the ICC, provide to LOC contact data held by the patron organisation, contribute to specific events (e.g. local map exhibitions), and potentially allow the use of venues and space in the possession of the patron organisation for ICC-related activities. - 5.5 The role of sponsors can be highlighted: ICCs are an opportunity to advertise and promote the discipline of cartography and GI science, and the integration of commercial and governmental sponsors into the programme is recommended.
+- chairpersons of the sub-committees should be full or adjunct members of the LOC. - 5.4 Since organising an ICC or a GA is a national commitment, a patron or honorary committee should be considered in order to give the event high profile and sponsors.
+Patrons should be in a position to promote the ICC in the contact networks of the patron organisation and in its means of public outreach (web sites, internal newsletters), allow personnel of the patron organisation to dedicate time (in working hours) to the ICC, provide to LOC contact data held by the patron organisation, contribute to specific events (e.g. local Cartographic Exhibitions), and potentially allow the use of venues and space in the possession of the patron organisation for ICC-related activities. - 5.5 The role of sponsors can be highlighted: ICCs are an opportunity to advertise and promote the discipline of cartography and GI science, and the integration of commercial and governmental sponsors into the programme is recommended.